MatthiasNickles/fol2asp/README.md

 `l1 v l2 v l3 v ...`

 (MLN-style clause without weight.
+The `li` are literals.
 Use `!p` for negative literals; note that the meaning of `!p` is, by default, default negation, can be switched to classical negation using `--strongexcl`.
 Observe the required spaces around `v`.

 `EXIST X,Y,... l1 v l2 v l3 v ...`